Healthy living Hot weather: risks and preventive measures

 Make sure you get enough to eat and drink

 • Drink at least 1.5 to 2 liters of fluid per day.
-Mineral water or tap water, fruit juice mixed with mineral water and tea without sugar are best.
+Sodium-rich mineral water or tap water, fruit juice mixed with mineral water and tea without sugar are best.
 Avoid drinks that contain alcohol, caffeine or lots of sugar.
 If you have pre-existing conditions such as cardiovascular disorders or kidney diseases you should talk to the doctor treating you about the right amount to drink.

 • Whilst it’s true that people often feel less hungry at high temperatures, it’s important to stick to light meals.
 Soups, broths and fruit and vegetables with a high water content keep the body supplied with sufficient fluids and restore electrolyte levels.